 - Quite a bit of attention is drawn to how suspicious Ivanova is acting, lashing out at the idea of letting a telepath into her brain, leaving her quarters in the night to go for a walk, etc. She's not Control, but she is hiding that she's a telepath.

 - Friendship Moment: Sheridan and Delenn talking about the gaps in her vocabulary.

 - Kick the Dog: Control does its best to hurt Ivanova when she tries to appeal to her better side.

 - Love Epiphany: This is the episode where Sheridan and Delenn first realise that maybe they're feeling quite a bit more than friendship for each other.

-- Real Life Writes the Plot: Andrea Thompson was reportedly a nightmare to work with, demanding more and more to be the center of attention of the whole show until she finally quit, not willing to wait for what JMS promised would be a quite meaty arc which instead went to Lyta.
+- Real Life Writes the Plot: Andrea Thompson was reportedly a nightmare to work with, demanding more and more to be the center of attention of the whole show until she finally quit, not willing to wait for what JMS promised would be a quite meaty arc which, in a case Irony, instead went to Lyta.

 - Red Herring: Those who were in the know about Laurel Takashima's original planned storyline suspected Ivanova would be the mole in the senior crew.
 Her reluctance to be scanned was another false indication in that direction.
 Doctor Franklin similarly acts a bit cagey when they're discussing the situation, pacing in the background.

 - Shortly before Lyta is attacked in the hallway, Talia wakes to find Ivanova gone from bed.
 Talia's not wearing her gloves either, implying that Ivanova took them.

 - Similarly, the attack is only possible because Garibaldi ordered Zack to have Lyta moved to more comfortable quarters.

 - Seinfeldian Conversation: Sheridan and Delenn talking about butts.